 Michael L. Teich Named a 2012 Illinois Super Lawyer

-Rapoport Weisberg Sims & VanOverloop partner Michael L. Teich has been selected for inclusion to the 2012 Illinois Super Lawyers list as one of the top attorneys in Illinois.
+Rapoport Sims Perry & VanOverloop partner Michael L. Teich has been selected for inclusion to the 2012 Illinois Super Lawyers list as one of the top attorneys in Illinois.
 No more than 5 percent of the lawyers in the state are selected as Super Lawyers.
 The list is compiled annually by Thomson Reuters and the […]

 Michael L. Teich Awarded Board Certification by National Board of Trial Advocacy

-Rapoport Weisberg Sims & VanOverloop partner Michael L. Teich was recently named a Board Certified* Civil Trial Advocate by the National Board of Trial Advocacy, the oldest and largest not-for-profit American Bar Association accredited trial attorney certification board in the United States.
+Rapoport Sims Perry & VanOverloop partner Michael L. Teich was recently named a Board Certified* Civil Trial Advocate by the National Board of Trial Advocacy, the oldest and largest not-for-profit American Bar Association accredited trial attorney certification board in the United States.
 The National Board of Trial Advocacy (NBTA) is devoted to improving the quality […]

 Better Weather Forecasts Make for Safer Travel